josephadeabah/ppay/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-* Why This System
-Software developers of any kind in Europe and America are paid better than those of their developing world counterparts even though developers of these different worlds may be working in the same company with same role and it's a cheat

-This issue, sometimes called "geographic pay discrimination" or "pay arbitrage," is a real concern in the global economy.
-It's not fair for companies to pay workers less just because they're located in a developing country, especially if they're doing the same work as their counterparts in Europe and America.
-Unfortunately, this issue is often driven by market forces and the fact that companies can get away with paying lower wages in developing countries because of lower living costs and weaker labor protections.

-I want us to address it and find solution.
-This software could possibly provide

-A platform for global wage transparency: This could be a platform where workers from different countries can anonymously report their wages and job descriptions, so that others can compare their pay with that of their counterparts in other countries.
-A pay equity calculator: This could be a tool that compares wages across different countries and industries, and provides recommendations for fair wages based on factors like qualification and experience and job responsibilities but not cost of living or location.
-A platform for negotiating fair pay.

-Addressing the issue of geographic pay discrimination in the software development industry requires innovative solutions that can provide transparency, equity, and negotiation support.
-Here are three software solutions that could help tackle this issue and their potential impact:

 ### 1. **Platform for Global Wage Transparency**

-**Description:**
+This README describes the purpose of this app and all endpoints created.
+To get the service up and running on your local machine.
+Go to the individual repositories for more details.

+**Why This Platform:**
+Most Professionals across the world are often compensated less and most especially on the part of their counterparts in the developing world, despite most times doing the same job and in the same company or otherwise.

+**The Issue**

+This pay disparity, known as `geographic pay discrimination` or `pay arbitrage`, is unfair and driven by market forces exploiting employees and lower living costs and weaker labor protections in developing countries.

+**The Solution**

-- A web-based platform where software developers can anonymously report their wages, job descriptions, and locations.
-- Users can compare their salaries with others in similar roles across different countries.
-- The platform can aggregate data to provide insights on global wage trends, discrepancies, and pay gaps.
+PaySight is a platform where Professionals can anonymously report their job data to compare pay and other data across different countries.
+The tool compares wages across countries, industries, companies and organizations.
+The platform aggregate data to provide insights on global wage trends, discrepancies, and pay gaps providing fair wage recommendations.
+It also tracks inflation and other data, adjusting pay accordingly and ensuring fair pay for all.

 **Features:**
 - Anonymous wage reporting.
-- Job role and description standardization for accurate comparisons.
+- Job role and description comparisons and standardization.
+- Wages and Salaries comparison tools
 - Data visualization tools to highlight wage disparities.
+- Pay Benchmarks
+- Pay Trends
+- Inflation
+- Pay Equity Analyzer
 - Community forums for discussion and support.

 **Impact:**